 - Update your antivirus software when necessary.

 - Find a secure web browser or VPN.

 - Make sure you have a secure Internet connection.
 You can always compare Internet providers here.

 - Purchase only the best identity theft protection services.

 - Switch your passwords at least every so often using upper and lower case letters and symbols to make it hard for others to guess.
 Check out this free Microsoft tool to test password strength.

 - Try not to use the same password for multiple accounts to avoid a full hack if someone gets one of your passwords.
 You can keep all your passwords safe in one place with the best password manager.

 - Turn off your computer if you're not using it to protect yourself and others from viruses.

 - Do not respond, forward, or click on things in suspicious emails to avoid online phishing scams.
-Avoid online phishing scams.
+Please make sure to arm yourself with techniques to avoid online phishing scams.

 - Think before you post, conversate, comment or share.
 Try not to post anything too personal or inappropriate.
 Once it's out there, it's out there forever.